thomasw/djproxy/README.md

   sent to the proxied endpoint.
 * `reverse_urls`: An iterable of location header replacements to be made on the constructed response (similar to Apache's `ProxyPassReverse` directive).
-* `verify_ssl`: This option corresponds to [requests' verify parameter][1].
+* `verify_ssl`\*: This attribute corresponds to [requests' verify parameter][1].
   It may be either a boolean, which toggles SSL certificate verification on or off, or the path to a CA_BUNDLE file for private certificates.
+* `cert`\*: This attribute corresponds to [requests' cert parameter][1].
+If a string is specified, it will be treated as a path to an ssl client cert file (.pem).
+If a tuple is specified, it will be treated as a ('cert', 'key') pair.
+* `timeout`\*: This attribute corresponds to [requests' timeout parameter][5].
+  It is used to specify how long to wait for the upstream server to send data before giving up.
+The value must be either a float representing the total timeout time in seconds, or a (connect timeout float, read timeout float) tuple.

+\* The behavior changes that result from configuring `verify_ssl`, `cert`, and `timeout` will ultimately be dependent on the specific version of requests that's installed.
+For example, in older versions of requests, tuple values are not supported for the `cert` and `timeout` properties.

 ## Adjusting location headers (ProxyPassReverse)